This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Locate the shiny, whitish-gray connective tissue.

-Make slow, long strokes with your knife, cutting away the connective tissue, while pulling it back.
-(Be sure to stay as close to the connective tissue as possible and don’t cut down into the meat!)
+Make slow, long strokes with your knife, cutting away the connective tissue while pulling it back.
+Stay as close to the connective tissue as possible, and don’t cut into the meat!

 Repeat until you reach the end and discard the connective tissue.

-Your ultimate goal here is to make sure it’s an even cylinder shape.
+Your ultimate goal here is to ensure it’s an even cylinder shape.
 We will be cinching it together in one to two-inch intervals with twine.

-Take about 12-15 inches of twine, and begin on the left side of the tenderloin, loop it around and tie a knot using the end of the twine.
+Take about 12-15 inches of twine, begin on the left side of the tenderloin, loop it around, and tie a knot using the end of the twine.

 This is your anchor knot.

-Now take the rest of the twine, create a loop, and loop it under the tenderloin about 1-2 inches down from your anchor knot, pull it taught.
+Now, take the rest of the twine, create a loop, and loop it under the tenderloin about 1-2 inches from your anchor knot.
+Pull it taught.

 Keep creating loops and putting them every 1-2 inches down until you reach the end of the tenderloin.

 You could skip these two steps and ask your local butcher to do this for you!
-They will trim and tie your beef tenderloin for you, free of charge.
+They will freely trim and tie your beef tenderloin for you.

 Storage and leftovers